-60 Washington Square So., 7th Floor
+60 Washington Square Sq., South 7th Floor

 Events for graduate students and international students throughout the year provide an opportunity for students across schools to engage with the NYU community.
 Check out programs and events at the link above.